 Reporting directly to the President as a member of the College’s senior staff, Nancy Thompson leads the staff of the Division of Student Life with a focus on student leadership and engagement, intellectual and personal growth, a safe living and learning environment, and community building activities.
 In these efforts, she is assisted by five associate deans whose responsibilities are delineated below.
 Nancy chairs the Committee on Student Activities, serves on the Committee on Academic Standing and the Committee on Student Fellowships, and is the liaison to the Trustee Committee on Student Affairs.
 She is supported by Assistant to the Dean of Students Cindy Reynolds.

 Meredith Harper Bonham has responsibility for residential life, new student orientation, multicultural affairs, the first-year program, and sexual assault prevention and response.
-She serves as the College’s Title IX compliance officer, chairs the Hamilton Emergency Response Team, and coordinates the activities of the Harassment and Sexual Misconduct Board.
+She serves as the College’s Title IX Coordinator, chairs the Hamilton Emergency Response Team, coordinates the activities of the Harassment and Sexual Misconduct Board, and conducts judicial hearings for incidents that occurred off-campus.
 She is supported by Assistant to the Dean of Students Cindy Reynolds.
 Meredith's supervisory oversight includes:

 Allen Harrison advises international students, manages the peer mentoring programming for first-generation and multicultural students, and oversees accessibility services.
 For the latter, he works closely with students and their faculty members to coordinate accommodations for students with disabilities.
 He is supported by Staff Assistant Regina Johnson.

-Janine Knight ’07, Ashley Place, and Candice Redden are three professional staff members who live in the residence halls and train, supervise, evaluate, and provide on-going support for the student Resident Advisors.
-They provide individual counseling and referral for students with personal or academic concerns, make referrals to the judicial process, conduct judicial hearings, and coordinate room changes within their areas.
+Candice Redden and Tristan Rios '11 are the professional staff members who live in the residence halls and train, supervise, evaluate, and provide on-going support for the student Resident Advisors.
+In addition they provide individual counseling and referral for students with personal or residential concerns.

 Noelle Niznik advises the Campus Activities Board (CAB) and the college radio station (WHCL), coordinates the recognition process for all student organizations, and facilitates the Student Assembly budget process and allocations.
 In addition she supervises the student technical support crew and Beinecke Center student staff.